ioos/registry/README.md

 ![Registration process](https://raw.github.com/ioos/registry/master/doc/images/IOOS%20Harvest%20Process.png)
 **Figure 1.** IOOS service metadata registration steps

-NOTE: For some time the registration process has been initiated by an email to  ioos.catalog@noaa.gov including the following 3 pieces of information.
-Currently, we are experimenting with using this repository as the primary record of requests for registration.
-For now, please log an issue on the issue tracker AND send an email to ioos.catalog@noaa.gov.
+Register Service endpoints in [Collection Source Table] (https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid):  The registration process is initiated by logging a request on the [IOOS Registry Github Repository issue tracker] (https://github.com/ioos/registry/issues?state=open) and/or sending an email to ioos.catalog@noaa.gov.
+Include the following with each request made: 1) Service URL 3) Service Point of Contact and 3) Service Organization.

-1. Service URL or metadata collection in a Web Accessible Folder (WAF)
+Accepted Registry Service (Service URL or metadata collection in a Web Accessible Folder (WAF))

    * WAF: A web accessible folder containing ISO metadata XML documents.
 This offers the most control over the metadata that will appear in the registry, but requires effort to create and maintain.
 Example: http://www.neracoos.org/WAF/iso/
    * THREDDS: A THREDDS catalog using the .xml extension.
 The catalog tree is crawled for all child datasets, but other catalogs referenced by `CatalogRef` are not followed.
 Thus registering a catalog that just points to other catalogs will not work.
 The individual catalogs must be registered.
 Example: http://dm2.caricoos.org/thredds/catalog/swan/catalog.xml
    * SOS: A single getCapabilities request.
 Example: http://sos.aoos.org/sos/service?service=SOS&request=GetCapabilities&AcceptVersions=1.0.0